 Species specific focus

 Dogs are facultative carnivores.
 This means they are designed to thrive on animal based foods such as meat and organs etc but can survive on plant matter if the need arises.
 This helps them in times of hardship.
 They did not evolve eating vast quantities of grains and a common sense look at wild dogs and in particular wolves would show they do not naturally eat large quantities of grain or plants based foods.
 They do naturally consume various leaves and berries from time to time as well as the stomach contents of their prey which may have small quantities of grain, perhaps eaten by a rabbit they catch for example but generally I think most would agree that dogs are designed to eat predominantly animals based foods and that a species appropriate diet will be centered around such foods.

 Check the labels…

-Producers of both novel protein and hydrolyzed hypoallergenic dog food also usually limit the number of sources of protein in the food and like any higher quality dog food will have each ingredient listed separately instead of listing things that are just generalizations such as ‘cereals’ or ‘meat and animal derivatives’.
+Producers of both novel protein and hydrolyzed hypoallergenic dog food also usually limit the number of sources of protein in the food.
+Like any higher quality dog food they will have each ingredient listed separately instead of listing things that are just generalizations such as ‘cereals’ or ‘meat and animal derivatives’.
 Both of these terms could clearly be made up of any individual or combination of cereal or animal matter.
 If your dog became allergic to this food you would never be able to distinguish which ingredient your dog was allergic to since you wouldn’t know exactly what is in the food.
-It is obvious that this does not provide a suitable or reliable solution for those with dogs who are known allergy sufferers.
+It’s obvious that this doesn’t provide a suitable or reliable solution for those with dogs who are known allergy sufferers.

 Some of the breeds that are more prone to food allergies

-Certain breeds are said to be more prone to food allergies.
-Weather or not this is because of a particular breed or rather a particular line remains to be seen.
+Certain breeds are said to be more prone to food allergies; weather this is down to the particular breed rather a particular line within the breed remains to be seen.